-12.10.
-OBJECTIVE 10: SOCIO-ECONOMIC IMPACT: LOCAL ECONOMIC REVENUE, AND CREATION OF BUSINESS AND EMPLOYMENT OPPORTUNITIES.
+12.12.OBJECTIVE 12: SOCIO-ECONOMIC IMPACT: LOCAL ECONOMIC REVENUE, AND CREATION OF BUSINESS AND EMPLOYMENT OPPORTUNITIES.

-Potential impact(s) to be promoted.
+Potential impact(s) to be promoted. creased economic revenue for local businesses and industries and creation of business and employment opportunities.
 Increase in local economic revenue.
 Temporary and permanent employment opportunities that will contribute to employees quality of life.
 Skills transfer opportunities during employ.
 Impact Management Outcome Creation of business and employment opportunities.
-IMPACT MANAGEMENT ACTIONS Enhancement measures Responsible party Time period General: Positive impact, therefore, to further enhance this impact, the developer is encouraged to source local labour, particularly those of Historically Disadvantaged Backgrounds, provided they have the necessary skills or experience, as well as Utilize local suppliers for any maintenance required, that cannot be undertaken in-house.
-The developer is encouraged to pursue potential skills transfer to equip labour with skills and experience that will aid in securing future employment.
-Developer / Ikamva Green Holdings, trading as Platinum Pride Crematorium Operational phase Performance Indicator Utilization of local businesses and suppliers.
-Increase in employment of local employees from the surroundir Increase in small businesses/services. ng communities.
+IMPACT MANAGEMENT ACTIONS Enhancement measures Responsible party Time period local labour, particularly those necessary skills or experience, oUtilize local suppliers for any more than the second supplicity of the second supplicity of aintenance required, that cannot be undertaken in-house.
+It to pursue potential skills transfer to equip labour with skills and Developer / Ikamva Green Holdings, trading as Platinum Pride Crematorium Operational phase Performance Indicator Utilization of local businesses and suppliers.
+Increase in employment of local employees from the surroundin Increase in small businesses/services. g communities.